Modeling CO Line Profiles in Shocks of W28 and IC44: Predictions of Velocity Distribution of CO in W28 and IC443

 To solve the radiative transfer equation, we firstly find the coefficients for emission and absorption which depend on the level population of each line.
 The level population \(n\) (\(\rm cm^{-3}\)) is derived from the `on the spot' assumption that incoming and outgoing transitions from each energy level are balanced while the gas is at the same spatial location.
 Moreover, with the use of the LVG approximation, the probability that photons might escape from absorption is represented by \(\beta_{ij}\) for transition \(i\rightarrow j\).
 The population balance equation is determined by:

-\(C\) is the rate coefficient for collisional transitions at given temperatures obtained from laboratory measurements; we obtained the collisional and radiative transition rates and from the Leiden Atomic and Molecular Database (LAMDA\footnote{\url{https://home.strw.leidenuniv.nl/~moldata/}}). \extra{Bill: where did the radiative rates $A$ come from?
-F: short answer: also LAMDA.
-Long answer: it's from the molecular characteristic rotational constant (\href{https://fudanguyen.notion.site/Appendix-Transition-coefficients-3dc349db47ef47fbb0cc8908f6dee9d0}{link}).}
+where $A$ and $B$ are the Einstein spontaneous and stimulated emission rate coefficients, and \(C\) is the collisional rate coefficient for transitions at given temperatures obtained from laboratory measurements; we obtained the collisional and radiative transition rates and from the Leiden Atomic and Molecular Database (LAMDA\footnote{\url{https://home.strw.leidenuniv.nl/~moldata/}}). \(I_{c}\) is the Planck function \((2h\nu^3/c^2)/(h\nu/k T -1))\) evaluated at the background temperature \(T_{\rm CMB}=2.73 \:K\), which dominates at microwave frequencies \citep[][see A.3]{gusdorf_sio_2008}.